The Imposter Syndrome Resolution Intensive

 The entire process typically takes 5-7 hours spread across one intensive day.
 This provides enough time for your nervous system to integrate the changes.

-The result: When you walk into that board meeting or consider that CEO track opportunity, your body responds to your level of skill and competence, not a decade-old threat assessment.
+The result: When you walk into that board meeting or consider that CEO track opportunity, your body responds to your level of skill and competence — not a decade-old threat assessment — so that you can finally make bold decisions, speak up with authority, and pursue the opportunities you've been avoiding without that familiar knot in your stomach sabotaging your success.

 What you’ll keep: